 Leopard prints made a fashion statement in the 60s – you would see fashionable and modern women adorning the animal print in chic and modish ways.
 However, leopard prints had an unfortunate fate due to the perception that it wasn’t versatile enough.
-There was a sudden reemergence of the print in the early 2000s which was short-lived as well; people failed to use this print moderation, resulting in tacky clothing and poorly presented outfits.
+There was a sudden reemergence of the print in the Y2k fashion which was short-lived as well; people failed to use this print moderation, resulting in tacky clothing and poorly presented outfits.

 The good news is that leopard prints have a way of coming back.
-It’s still surviving because people have learned of many ways to make it look stylish and timeless.
+It’s still surviving because people have learned many ways to make it look stylish and timeless.
 You, too, can learn your way around it by simply adopting the minimalism theory.

 In this article, we shall uncover the different ways you can wear leopard prints and how it should ideally be an essential part of your wardrobe.